Woodlands Wellington FC: Reported withdrawal from the S. League

 The starting eleven for Woodlands Wellington on 2 May 2013 against Balestier Khalsa in the 2013 S.League.

 A report by The New Paper on 22 November 2012 suggested that Woodlands may be in financial trouble and could be the second club to sit out the 2013 S.League after Gombak United has announced earlier that it would not be taking part in the league in 2013.
 This sparked off a supporter-driven "Save Woodlands" awareness campaign on the same day.
 The club held an open meeting with the supporters and press at Woodlands Stadium later that evening and quashed the report.
 Team manager, Matthew Tay, also said that the club was already preparing a pre-season tour of Malaysia, and that the club would be signing players and would also be aiming for a minimum 8th spot in the table this season.

 Merger with Hougang United

-In November 2014, it was announced that Woodlands Wellington and Hougang United will merge for the 2015 season.
+In November 2014, it was announced that Woodlands Wellington and Hougang United would merge for the 2015 season.
 However, the move did not materialise.

 In 2016, Woodlands formed teams to play in the Island Wide League (IWL) and Women's Premier League (WPL).
-After two years, they restarted their football operations, at least at the youth and grassroots level, as they begin to work their way back into the S.League.
+After two years, they restarted their football operations, at least at the youth and grassroots level, as they began to work their way back into the S.League.

 In 2017, Woodlands Wellington reportedly pulled out of IWL after one season.

 Supporters

-The supporters' club of Woodlands Wellington Football Club are known as The Black Sheep.
-They can be seen at both home and away games dressed in the club's official colours of yellow and blue and are usually seated behind the Rams' dugout.
-Since its inception, The Black Sheep have been using the warcry "Never Surrender!" to rally their players on.
+The supporters' club of Woodlands Wellington Football Club were known as The Black Sheep.
+They were seen at both home and away games dressed in the club's official colours of yellow and blue and are usually seated behind the Rams' dugout.
+Since its inception, The Black Sheep have been using the war cry "Never Surrender!" to rally their players on.